 At the top of the Ariondaz gondola in Courchevel Moriond is a Wild West themed beginners’ area with special magic carpets and wide, gentle slopes.
 Within this enclosed area you’ll find the Indiens tipi and archery zone.
 A great place for a break, you can try on headdresses or be face-painted, toast a marshmallow or warm up with a tea or vin chaud – it’s by donation but the team aren’t funded by the lift company.
-For €10-20 euros you can have a go at firing a real bow and arrow with Grey Wolf.
+For €10-20 euros you can have a go at firing a real bow and arrow.

 3. Big Air Bag